t-karasova/grs-samples-python/tutorial_filtering.md

 Now you can see ```results[]``` has only items satisfied the filtering expression.

-Feel free to test filtering by textual field yourself, right here in CloudShell environment.
+Feel free to test filtering by textual field yourself, right here in Cloud Shell environment.

 Just find the comment